DK Havenergi

 Anp/SIPA/Ritzau Scanpix

-DK Vindkraft and several media learn that Denmark is inviting a European summit on Bornholm regarding the development of offshore wind in the Baltic Sea.
+DK Vindkraft and several media outlets have learned that Denmark is inviting people to a European summit on Bornholm regarding the development of offshore wind in the Baltic Sea.

 23. AUG 2022 13.46